SingularityX-ai/penify-blogs/docs/building-cursor-like-ai-code-assistant.md

 });
 ```

+## Penify: Automation-First Approach

+While this guide focuses on building an AI code assistant, it's worth mentioning that [Penify](https://penify.dev) is building something similar but with a different philosophy.
+Instead of just providing assistance, Penify is focused on **automation**—aiming to make code generation and modification workflows 99.9% reliable.
+This is a challenging journey, but the vision is that in the future, if someone creates a task item in Jira, Penify could automatically provide a ready-to-use code template for that task.

+You can learn more about Penify's mission and progress at [penify.ai](https://penify.dev).

 ## Conclusion

 Building a Cursor-like AI code assistant is an ambitious but achievable project that combines multiple cutting-edge technologies: